 - Johnny Downs as "John Downs"

 - Supporting role.
 He's the one that sets up the trick camera.
 His name appears on his scooter, which Farina tries to ride without permission.

 - Supporting role.
 He excitedly runs home to tell his mother that the doctor has delivered a baby, but she already knows.

 - Supporting role.
 He assists Johnny with his camera.

 - Supporting role.
 Like everybody, she falls victim to the trick camera.

 - other kids

 - Bit part and extra.

-(3.)
-A background kid who gets out of the way of Joe as he runs by, and another background kid roller skating down
+- (3.)
+A background kid who gets out of the way of Joe as he runs by, and another background kid roller skating down the street.

 - Dinah the Mule